acousticrobot/FlyPaper/README.md

 ### Template Objects: a basic example

 Inside flyTemplates.js you will find a couple template FlyPaper objects, the most simple being fly.Template.
 This contains everything you need to plug into the FlyPaper functionality.
 It builds a paper.Path.Oval so you can see it on the canvas.
-Everything you need to initialize the canvas and create a new template object is in basic-example.html. this call supplies two arguments: the name of the object "My Template Objects", and the handle.
+Everything you need to initialize the canvas and create a new template object is in basic-example.html.
+This call supplies two arguments: the name of the object "My Template Objects", and the handle.
 If you supply a handle, the object will respond to drag and drop requests select and rotate requests by moving the handle.

 Take a look at basic-example.html in your favorite browser (assuming it's not IE) and you should see a really simple oval sitting in a blue field.
 The only things that makes it different from your usual oval on rectangle is it has the capability to be dragged around, rotated with the "r" key, selected with the "s" key, and it is smart enough to tell you anything you want to know about it.
 Press the "i" key and it should bring up the info panel.
 Open the "My Template Object" sub-panel (the name we gave it in the imbedded script) and you should see the information it is already set to give.
 The only information the template object itself is adding is the dummy variable "foo" which was set within the object to "bar".
 The template is passing all of the other values through info() from the object's prototype [Ananda][].
 You can pass them all in one go, or just select to see the ones that are relevant to your object.
 Here's a rundown of the default values: